PRINCE2® vs PMP®

 If you are working with or want to work with a particular organisation, check out what methodologies they use for managing projects.
 If they have a preference for either PMP® or PRINCE2®, that may guide your decision.

-While both PRINCE2® and PMP® take a "conventional" approach to managing projects, they do so in a different way.
+While both PRINCE2® and PMP® take a predictive or "conventional" approach to managing projects, they do so in a different way.

 - Based on 7 Principles, 7 Themes, 7 Processes.